barbalet/werewolf/README.md

-# WereWolf - One Language Turns into Three
+# WereWolf - One Language Turns into Four

 The WereWolf or ``ww`` is a translator between a version of C which compiles through ``cc`` to:

 *	JavaScript which compiles through ``node``, and/or,
 *	Python which compiles through ``python``
 *	Java which compiles through ``javac/java``
+*	Ruby which compiles through ``ruby``

-For now, these three languages will be the only ones ported.
+For now, these four languages will be the only ones ported.
 To optimize and further pattern match the ``ww`` “satire” solution to effective cross-porting.

 ## Command Line Syntax ##